 Theresa Wallach aptly said, “You are on your own.
 You are not protected by two tons of steel, rubber, foam padding and safety glass.
 Neither are you steering two tons of guided missile toward other cars, people and property.
 If you are prepared to accept the responsibility of your own actions, then motorcycling can be both safe and thrilling.
 Riding is an art as well as a craft and no amount of explanation can take the place of experience”.

 Fun and safety are not mutually exclusive.
 Stay safe on the road and invest your time in obtaining the required information about bike insurance policies on the Finserv MARKETS.
-Bajaj Allianz motor insurance, available on Finserv MARKETS, would not only offer optimum protection to your vehicle but would also help you financially in case of any unfortunate occurrence.
+Motor insurance, available on Finserv MARKETS, would not only offer optimum protection to your vehicle but would also help you financially in case of any unfortunate occurrence.